 What is Natural Mobility

-The Five Roots of Natural Mobility
+The Five Disciplines of Natural Mobility

 Natural movement usually makes up the emphasis of our practice sessions.
 These are practical movements that can re-calibrate the way we move in daily life, or be used to build an entire workout program.
 Whether you are working on fitness or healing, this is a vital part of the process.
 The five main categories of natural movement include ground movements, bipedal movements, hanging movements, movements of manipulation, and aquatic movements.

 Joint mobilizations are simple yet effective movements that prepare the body for physical activity.
 This practice involves focusing on both individual joint rotations as well as whole-body movements to improve somatic control in key patterns.
 We also work with Sotai’s reverse-motion approach for structural rebalancing.
 Joint mobilization is where we start, and often the focus of our warm ups.

 Self-Shiatsu involves the application of finger and palm pressure to muscles and joints to relieve abnormal tension in the body.
 This method of palpation also includes joint mobilization in conjunction with finger pressure.
 Shiatsu allows us to really hone in on specific points where simple joint rotations and stretches lack precision.
 This is usually a brief part of our cooldown.
 For practitioners focusing on the healing side of training, it will make up a large portion of the emphasis of those sessions.

 The Meridian Stretches integrate breathing meditation and conscious relaxation in 6 key positions that stimulate 12 key meridians of the body.
 This active stretching sequence develops a balance of flexibility and stability.
 Moreover, this short series of stretches stimulates the free circulation of energy and blood in the body.
 This is often a key part of our cool down.